"Now Listen to Me..."

 Jean-Luc Godard, together with his frequent "New Wave" cinematographer Raoul Coutard were known for their avant-garde, cinema-verite style expressed in films such as Breathless and Pierrot le Fou.
 The pair also made, along with writer Alberto Moravia in 1963's Contempt, a different kind of film: Less experimental, more contemplative, formally structured and purposeful with interrelated topics of romantic decay, personal, business, and artistic compromise, observing their various influences on the individual human spirit.

 Godard additionally explores the subject of art versus commerce vis-à-vis the fictional film three distinctive and multi-culturally diverse collaborators are attempting to make: Homer’s 'Ulysses', the story of which will closely parallel the writer’s declining marital relationship and wife's subsequent romantic entanglement with the film’s producer.
 The settings, music, shot compositions, faithful performances, and color scheme all contribute to enhancing the shifting moods and emotions expressed by, and brewing under the surface of characters, who although privileged, are seemingly transforming into lives less resolute than what they previously envisaged.
 Contempt is a film filled with humour, pathos, irony, elegance, maturity, visual and aural splendour.
 Its complex themes, creatively and subtly interwoven throughout a brilliant, multi-dimensional narrative, are grandly communicative.
 They are also tonally variable.
 So much so, one can come away from this subsuming movie with a wildly varying response, anything from contempt to contentment, even from the same person after separate viewings.
-Contempt's indelible impression will commence Tuesday, August 23 (late in the evening) at 1am PST.
+Contempt's indelible impression can be experienced Tuesday, August 23 (late in the evening) at 1am PST.

 My final TCM recommendation is a previous one made here, the rapturous musical Guys and Dolls all of whom will make their gambling way onto TCM Tuesday, August 30 at 2:15pm PST.